XboxRetroGaming/LaunchPass/README.md

  - Zipped content supported only if RetroArch, RetriX or other supported cores/emulators support reading the file extentsion.
  - No Automatic Scrapper, you must use Launchbox (More Info Below)
  - EmulationStation support is discontinued sorry!
+ - Setting a Sort Title ID# for Platforms in LaunchBox is recommended for accurate platform displaying.

 ## Installation
  1. [Download](../../releases/) latest LaunchPass.